1810s Atlantic hurricane seasons: Hurricane Five

-VI.
+Hurricane Six

 On October 16–17, a severe gale was experienced in Dominica and Martinique.
 During the storm, an earthquake shook the region.

 1817 Atlantic hurricane season

+Hurricane One

-I. A hurricane was first observed near Tobago on August 1 before continuing through the Caribbean Sea and the Gulf of Mexico by August 6.
+A hurricane was first observed near Tobago on August 1 before continuing through the Caribbean Sea and the Gulf of Mexico by August 6.
 It crossed over Florida, and when it reached the western Atlantic, it paralleled the coastlines of Georgia and South Carolina.
 It moved inland over southern North Carolina, and brought heavy rain to the Norfolk, Virginia area, delaying mail delivery and causing flooding through the mid-Atlantic as it moved northward into Pennsylvania by August 9.
 Its track appears similar to that of Hurricane Charley of August 2004.

-II.
+Hurricane Two

 Barbados and Saint Lucia were struck by a hurricane on October 21, causing 250 deaths as it moved through the Lesser Antilles.
 The hurricane subsequently moved into Nicaragua by October 26.